bsnman/text-adventure-game/README.md

 A small map below the room description shows the locations you have already visited.
 Each room is drawn as a square with openings for any available exits and your current location highlighted.

+You can navigate using the on-screen arrow buttons or with your keyboard.
+Both the arrow keys and the classic `W`, `A`, `S`, `D` keys trigger movement between rooms.

 ## License

 MIT